Aviv Bushinsky: Politics

-In 1998 Bushinsky was appointed as the media advisor for Prime Minsier Benjamin Netanyahu.
+In 1998 Bushinsky was appointed as the media advisor for Prime Minister Benjamin Netanyahu.
 In his time as spokesman for the Prime Minister's office, he dealt with Netanyahu's deteriorating image in the public's eye and in the media as well as gossip stories about his wife Sara in the media.
 Bushinsky served in this position until the end of Netanyahu's term when he lost to Ehud Barak in 1999.
 He continued to serve Netanyahu after his retirement from the political world and through his return.

 Between the years 2003-2004 he served as Chief of Staff for the Minister of Finance, Benjamin Netanyahu during Ariel Sharon's second term as Prime Minister.

 Business career

 Following his retirement from political work, he began representing Canadian investors in Israel, most prominently business man Gerald Schwartz.
 He founded the investment firm "Hi & Ventures Ltd".
 Among others, he was the liaison between the Canadian Can West group and the Eli Azur group in the purchasing transaction of the newspaper the "Jerusalem Post".

-In 2006 he served as Chairman of the Board of Directors for "Lifewave Ltd, a startup company that deals with the production and marketing of medical equipment.
+In 2006 he served as chairman of the board of directors for "Lifewave Ltd, a startup company that deals with the production and marketing of medical equipment.
 In 2006 he issued the company in the Tel Aviv Stock Exchange.
 In April 2007 the company's name headlined in the financial magazines, in the context of market manipulation.
 From the beginning of trading in the stock market, the value of the stock increased by 900% in 4 months, and in 2 days dropped by about 70%.
 The Israeli Security Authority (ISA) requested clarifications from the company which were delivered.
 In August 2007 Bushinsky decided to quit his position as Chairman of "Lifewave" due to disagreements with the other shareholders.